jladrondeguevara/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+Stands for Document Object Model.
+Its an interface in which the html file and its attached files can be edited and manipulated by a programming language such as javascript.
+Adds more flexibility to the page.

 2. What is an event?
+An event is an action by the user, or a server.
+Events range from clicking to scrolling and loading.
+Are used to add more functionality to the page.

 3. What is an event listener?
+It's a mechanism implemented to perform an action when said event occurs.
+The mechanism listens for an action listed and excutes code.

 4. Why would we convert a NodeList into an Array?
+An array is more flexible and easier to manage.
+This way it can also be broken down in to pieces in which it can better make sense.

 5. What is a component?
+A component, such as a button, or a card, is set or attributes and code that make up something (buttons, cards, tabs etc) It's like a prototype or a blueprint that can be used in several parts of the page, and can be easily customized as well.

 ### Git Set up